VlahoZrinski/blockassist/ubuntu-virtualbox.md

 ---

 ## Install VirtualBox Guest Additions
-In some cases you might get into trouble with displays and clipboard functionality, you can install Guest Additions manually:
+If you ever got into trouble with displays and clipboard functionality, you can install Guest Additions manually:

 ### 1) VirtualBox
 Inside Ubuntu: